laurencelundblade/t_cose/CONTRIBUTING.md

 The "dev" branch is to become t_cose 2.0 when it gets to commercial quality.
 It is to support COSE_Mac, COSE_Encrypt, multiple signers and such.
-PRs to mainly need to not break the build and the CI.
+PRs to it mainly need to not break the build and the CI.

 ## Tests and CI